rzshrote/pybrops/docs/_sources/standard_usage/optimization/optimization_problems.rst.txt

 Summary of Optimization Problem Classes
 =======================================

+Definitions of optimization problem interfaces within PyBrOpS can be found in the ``pybrops.opt.prob`` module.
+Within this module are several semi-abstract class definitions which are summarized below.

 .. list-table:: Summary of classes in the ``pybrops.opt.prob`` module
     :widths: 25 20 50
     :header-rows: 1